 Astronomical Society of Australia Annual Scientific Meeting, Australian National University, Canberra, ACT

 Astronomical Society of Australia’s Annual Scientific Meeting, University of Sydney, NSW.

-To commence our ECR mentoring scheme, we will be holding an online kick-off session using Google Hangouts.
-This will be approximately one hour, 11am-12pm, and the video will be available afterwards on YouTube.
-The purpose of such a session will be to discuss what people should be looking for in such a scheme, and how to start it in such a way to make the most from it.
-Participation is strongly encouraged!
+To commence our ECR mentoring scheme, we held an online kick-off session using Google Hangouts.
+This was approximately one hour, 11am-12pm, and the video is available on YouTube.
+The purpose of such a session was to discuss what people should be looking for in such a scheme, and how to start it in such a way to make the most from it.

 Being held prior to the CAASTRO Annual Retreat, is “Running a Successful Research Project”.
 The session will be run by Phil Crosby from CSIRO Astronomy and Space Science from 9:30am – 4:00pm at University of Queensland on Tuesday 18 November.
 Catering will be provided throughout the day.

 As you know, there are many early-career researchers (ECRs) based at various astronomy institutes around Sydney.
 However, and unfortunately, there has so far been few opportunities to get to know each other.
 Hence, some of us have had the idea of inviting all Sydney based ECRs together for a simple social event on a semi-regular basis (every 3 months or so).
 The plan is to meet in a pub/restaurant, have an informal catch up, get to know each other, and share experiences, drinks and a good pub meal!

 So you are cordially invited to the first of these events, which will take place on Thursday 9 October, 6pm onwards, @ the Harts Pub (Essex St, The Rocks).